 Here we discuss different ways to Enable or Disable Windows Sandbox in Windows 10.

-- Enable or Disable Windows Sandbox using Control panel
+- Enable or Disable Windows Sandbox using the Control panel

 - Turn On or Off Windows Sandbox using PowerShell